Robert Dighton

-Robert Dighton was born c.1752 in London and died there in 1814.
-An English portrait painter, printmaker and caricaturist, he was the founder of a dynasty of artists who followed in his footsteps.
+Robert Dighton (c.1752 – 1814) was an English portrait painter, printmaker, and caricaturist.
+He was the founder of a dynasty of artists who followed in his footsteps.

 Life and work

-Robert Dighton was the son of the London printseller John Dighton ..
-In the 1770s he began acting and singing in plays at the Haymarket Theatre, Covent Garden and Sadler’s Wells while at the same time training and exhibiting at the Royal Academy - he entered the Royal Academy Schools in 1722.
+Robert Dighton was the son of London printseller John Dighton.
+In the 1770s he began acting and singing in plays at the Haymarket Theatre, Covent Garden, and Sadler’s Wells while at the same time training and exhibiting at the Royal Academy, whose school he entered in 1772.
 He also exhibited at the Free Society of Artists between 1769–73.
 The first prints he designed were of actors for John Bell's edition of Shakespeare (1775–76).

-As an artist, he was first offered consistent employment by the publisher Carington Bowles (fl.1752–93).
-This was the heyday of the so-called 'droll' mezzotint and Robert's output of designs, executed in watercolour and then engraved, was an integral part of his stock.
-Carington Bowles was among of the most active mapsellers of his day in London, which will explain Dighton’s caricature maps in his “Geography Bewitched” series, including Ireland, England and Wales and Scotland.
+As an artist, he was first offered consistent employment by the publisher Carington Bowles (fl.
+1752–93).
+This was the heyday of the so-called 'droll' mezzotint (amusing prints based on social situations rather than political or topical events) and Dighton's designs, executed in watercolour and then engraved, were an integral part of Bowles’s stock.
+Carington Bowles was also among London's most active mapsellers of his day, which goes some way to explaining the inclusion of some caricature maps by Dighton in Bowles’s Geography Bewitched! series, including those of Ireland, England, Wales, and Scotland.

-Much of Dighton's early work was issued anonymously, but by the early 1790s it became increasingly well known and he began etching and publishing under his own name.
-In awkward poses and with ruddy faces, Dighton's satirical caricatures included lawyers, military officers, actors and actresses who were seen about town, as well as down-at-heel types.
+Much of Dighton's early work was issued anonymously, but by the early 1790s it became increasingly well known, so he began etching and publishing under his own name.
+In awkward poses with ruddy faces, Dighton's satirical caricatures included lawyers, military officers, actors and actresses, and even down-at-heel types.
 In 1795 he brought out a Book of Heads and thenceforth devoted himself chiefly to caricature.
-His work is noted as being less savage than that of his contemporaries, James Gilray and George Cruikshank.
+His work is less biting than that of his contemporaries James Gilray and George Cruikshank.

 By the start of the century, his success allowed him to open a shop in Charing Cross, where he sold his own prints and those of others until it emerged in 1806 that part of his stock was stolen from the British Museum.
 An art dealer by the name of Samuel Woodburn had purchased a print, an impression of Rembrandt's Coach Landscape, from Dighton and, supposing it might be a copy, took the print to the British Museum to compare it with the impression there.
 When it was discovered that their impression was missing, Dighton confessed that he had befriended a museum official by drawing portraits of him and his daughter during his visits and used this relationship to remove prints from the museum hidden in his portfolio.